Recommended: cultivate excellence.

 An Eternal Golden Braid

-You will find an interesting overview in this article concerning design and typography, from the respected website “A List Apart.”
+You will find an interesting overview in this article concerning design and typography.
 When you are convinced, order a copy of Bringhurst — it’s invaluable.

 * External Design is a participant in the Amazon Services LLC Associates Program.
 That does not determine our choice of titles.